lexdtbase/lex-db/README.md

 <div>
 <span>

-LexDB is a distributed key-value database built for high-performance data storage and retrieval in diverse applications.
-With its efficient, scalable architecture, LexDB handles large volumes of data across multiple nodes, ensuring fast, reliable access to information in real time.
-Designed to support varied use cases, LexDB empowers developers to build systems that require robust data handling making it adaptable for any domain demanding efficient, distributed data management.
+LexxDB is a distributed key-value database built for high-performance data storage and retrieval in diverse applications.
+With its efficient, scalable architecture, LexxDB handles large volumes of data across multiple nodes, ensuring fast, reliable access to information in real time.
+Designed to support varied use cases, LexxDB empowers developers to build systems that require robust data handling making it adaptable for any domain demanding efficient, distributed data management.

 </span>
 </div>